ES-1085/f2025-ds1-project-mbk/data/README.md

   - There are 6240 total rows
 - There are 10 columns, representing the different variables.

-Then, include codebooks (variables, and their descriptions) for your data file(s) using the following format.

 ## name of data file

 - `geo`: Three-letter country code used as a unique identifier